 I thought this was a breed test?

 Here at Basepaws our slogan is ‘Celebrate the mutts!’ –– our work is focused on bringing more knowledge and excitement to you as the proud owner of what we lovingly refer to as the domestic cat (but we know there’s so much more to them!).
-With the Basepaws DNA test, you can compare your own kitties with our highly sequenced pedigree cat database to see which markers they share.
+With the Basepaws DNA test, you can compare your own kitties with our highly sequenced feline genetics database to see which health and trait markers they share.
 This comparison will help you give your cats the best care by better understanding their unique characteristics and any genetic predispositions to future health problems that they may have.

 Do you know more about each chromosome and what specific alleles are where?

 At Basepaws, we are using revolutionary technology to learn more about the cats in our lives.
-Using Next-Generation Sequencing technology to study the cat genome, we have built (and are continuing to expand) an extensive reference database of pedigree and domestic cats based on their DNA sequences.
+Using Next-Generation Sequencing technology to study the cat genome, we have built (and are continuing to expand) an extensive reference database of modern-day purebred and domestic cats based on their DNA sequences.
 This new approach allows us to go beyond known alleles (pre-selected gene variants) and compare your cat’s DNA using breed and health-specific markers in our database while helping to discover new alleles or variations in their genes.
 This approach is much more sensitive and we can learn a great deal about our cats’ breed and health history than using traditional methods.
-You can learn more about it here.

 If you still have questions about your report, we’re here to help!
 Send a message to firstname.lastname@example.org.